 - Fewer lending options – no overdraft or loan facility

 - No physical branches to deposit money/make inquiries

 - Funds may not be secured under a scheme such as the Financial Services Compensation Scheme (FSCS)

 UK digital banks and services

-With that in mind, here’s our list of some of the best digital-only banks in the UK.
+With that in mind, here’s our list of some of the best digital-only banks and services in the UK.
 They will usually have their own app or website that is intuitive and easy to use.
 Most will have a relatively similar interface and similar features.

 (Note that these banks are presented in no particular order)